drfone logo

 Part 1.
 What is Android Factory Mode?

-Factory mode or what is commonly known as factory reset is one of the options available for you when your Android device is in recovery mode.
-Several options are available for you once you enter Recovery mode on your device but few are as effective as the wipe data/ factory reset option.
-This option is useful in solving a whole host of problems that your device could be experiencing.
+Factory mode is one of the options available when your Android device is in recovery mode.
+While several options are available, few are as effective as the 'wipe data/factory reset' option for solving a whole host of problems your device could be experiencing.

 If you have been using your Android device for a while now and its performance to be less than ideal, a factory reset might be a good solution.
 That is however not the only problem a factory reset or factory mode can solve.
 It will also work for a number or Android errors that you may experience, problems caused by faulty firmware updates and also tweaks made on your device that may not have worked as expected.